hanxinzhang/dst/README.md

 * all states without DST as another negative control,
 * all northern, southern, eastern, and western DST states separately.

+using three approaches -- a Bayesian hierarchical model, a Frequentist approximation method, and a half-Bayesian approximation method.

 For Swedish inpatients, we performed analyses on

 * medical records since 1980 when Sweden started observing DST,
 * medical records before 1980 as a negative control.

+using two approaches -- a Bayesian hierarchical model and a Frequentist approximation method.